canberkvarli/spark/README.md

 ## Technologies, Libraries, APIs

-• [Canvas api](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to render the keyboard.

 • [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) for the Osciliator, gain controls, envelope and many more features to play the sound from the browser.

-• [tones.js](http://bit101.github.io/tones/) is a web audio framework which will offer many common features that in any DAW(Digital Audio Workstation).
+• [audioMotion-analyzer](https://audiomotion.dev/#/) is a high-resolution real-time audio spectrum analyzer.

 ## Implementation Timeline